The Home of Tibetan Buddhist Texts in Translation

 hung, yul gyi ming ni gyagar yul

 Hūṃ.
-In the country known as India,
+In the country we know as India,

 གནས་ཀྱི་མཆོག་གྱུར་ཨུ་རྒྱན་གནས༔